jemshit/NASA_exoplanet_detection/docs/README.md

 # 2025 NASA Space Apps Challenge

+You can find the complete source code, documentation, and updates for this project in our [GitHub repository](https://github.com/OutlanderTeam/NASA_exoplanet_detection).
+The repository contains instructions for setup, usage, and contribution guidelines.
+All development, issue tracking, and collaboration for the challenge will be managed through this repo.

-Project: `A World Away: Hunting for Exoplanets with AI`
+- Project: `A World Away: Hunting for Exoplanets with AI`
-Team: `Outlander`
+- Team: `Outlander`
-Team Members:
+- Team Members:
-- Jemshit Iskanderov (Team Owner)
+	- **Jemshit Iskanderov (Team Owner)**
-- Nurmyrat Amanmadov
+	- **Nurmyrat Amanmadov**
-- Tarlan Abdullayev
+	- **Tarlan Abdullayev**
-- Parahat Iljanov
+	- **Parahat Iljanov**

 ## Challenge Summary